-The Local Employment Planning Council is a place-based, local approach to workforce development and the planning/delivery of employment and training programs and services.
+The Local Employment Planning Council is a local approach to workforce development and the planning/delivery of employment and training programs and services.

 The Central Planning Table (CPT), comprised of employers, service providers, and government representatives, will act as the key decision makers as the project moves forward.
 At the CPT sit individuals from each locally-driven workforce development committee (Elgin, Middlesex, London and Oxford) and members from each of the five additional working groups which include a Francophone working group, Inter-governmental, Labour Market Information Committee, and a Service Provider Working Group.
 As partners leading the project, the Secretariat (EMOWPDB and LLSC) will help support all the committees and employer engagement.